Love Has No Colour: The Wilcox County Integrated Prom

 With the success of the Facebook page came media attention from news organizations such as the New York Times, the Toronto Star and Great Britain’s Daily Mail, to name just a few.
 The sudden spotlight was overwhelming for a group of high-school students from small-town Georgia.
 Maréshia told me “It came out of the blue—it was like the iceberg that hit the Titanic.”
 In the end, the media circus was a good thing, since it spread the word and brought in even more offers to help.
 It even influenced Maréshia’s career path—as a result of her experience, she has chosen to pursue a major in Mass Communications at college.

-CMHR Researcher-Curator Matthew McRae conducts an oral history interview with Maréshia Rucker on December 8, 2013 in Albany, Georgia.
+Museum staff member Matthew McRae conducts an oral history interview with Maréshia Rucker on 8 December 2013 in Albany, Georgia.
+Photo: CMHR

 Despite everything, many of the white parents chose to go ahead with their privately-held segregated prom.
 Maréshia went to watch many of her classmates enter that dance and remembers it as perhaps the most difficult part of her prom experience.
 She was seeing friends she had grown up with choose to exclude her because of her skin colour: “It really hurt my feelings because it’s like, wow.
 That was kind of a ‘This is really what you think of me?’ moment….
 I was speechless, and I never have nothing to say.”